TEXTILE TESTING LABORATORY

 Quality control and process control assume great importance in any production activity, more so when one is dealing with a high variable and expensive material like silk.
 Realising the need of the Indian silk industry, CSTRI has an elaborate testing facility primarily aimed at quality improvement.
 It provides testing services in the areas of physical, chemical and eco-parameters on charges basis.

 The textile testing laboratory comprises of Physical Testing Division, Chemical Testing Division.
-Both divisions of the laboratory has received ISO/IEC 17025 Accreditation from the National Accreditation Board for Testing and Calibration Laboratories (NABL) (Click to view certificates).
+Both divisions of the laboratory has received ISO/IEC 17025 Accreditation from the National Accreditation Board for Testing and Calibration Laboratories (NABL) (Click to view).
 NABL, a Government of India body under the Department of Science and Technology.
 All the fibre, yarn and fabric tests are carried out in accordance with ASTM, BIS, AATCC, ISA and validated in-house standards.

 Physical Testing Division:

 Finness, Moisture content, Fibres bundle strength, single fibre strength, fibre length and fibre identification are the tests being conducted at the division for the fibres.

 All parameters of Raw silk, thrown and Dupion silk, Linear density, Moisture content, single thread strength, twist, yarn diameter and identification of type of yarn are the characteristics that are being tested for yarns.

 Fabric testing laboratory is equipped with all necessary instruments for testing cloth and garment.
 All fabric constructional parameters and functional properties are being analysed at the laboratory.

 Chemical Testing Division: